 This year the focus is on the chemistry of materials!
 Campers will look at how common materials like plastics can be formed from starch extracted from potatoes, examine the effectiveness of sunscreens by digging into how they work and how they lose their ability to protect over time, explore the chemistry of photography and more.
 It’s a hands-on, student-led week of activities that will use science to dissect things we use every day!

-Learn more and watch for more photos coming soon on the SAIL Chemistry Camp website.
+Learn more and check out our 2019 photos on the SAIL Chemistry Camp website.

 Look for a peek at our 2018 SAIL Chemistry camp in UO SAIL’s latest video, and read more about the impact of this unique UO program in AroundtheO –